piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Just start.

-# Laying the groundwork for your accelerator
+# Establishing the unique context for your accelerator
 This is like a cookbook of false starts, isn't it?
 Bear with us.

 It is important to understand that an Accelerator is simply a tool.
 It is not inherently positive.
 It is simply a means to an end.
 At PIE, we always say, "We're an accelerator.
 That's not always a positive thing.
 We have the potential to help accelerate your success, but we can just as easily accelerate your company right into the ground."